MohammedAshraf2/RTOS-FreeRTOS-/README.md

 To run this project, you will need the following hardware components:

-An ATmega32 microcontroller\n
+An ATmega32 microcontroller\
-A 4x4 keypad\n
+A 4x4 keypad\
-A 16x2 LCD\n
+A 16x2 LCD\
-A breadboard and some wires\n
+A breadboard and some wires\
-A USBasp programmer\n
+A USBasp programmer\

 ## Software Requirements
 To compile and upload this project, you will need the following software tools: